Labour Party (UK): Thatcherism and Labour's civil war (1979–1992)

-Following 1979 the Labour Party found itself overwhelmed by the Conservative government led by a highly aggressive Margaret Thatcher.
-From the right she largely rejected the Post-war consensus on economic and social policies that had bipartisan support since the 1950s.
-At first Thatcher's economic reforms were doing poorly.
+Following 1979, the Labour Party found itself overwhelmed by the Conservative government led by hardliner Margaret Thatcher.
+From the right, she largely rejected the post-war consensus on economic and social policies that had bipartisan support since the 1950s.
+At first Thatcher's economic reforms were received poorly.
 Argentina's invasion of a British possession in the Falklands War in Spring 1982 transformed British politics.
-Thatcher's aggressive reaction produced a smashing victory and national elation, guaranteeing Conservatives a massive landslide victory in the 1983 general election.
+Thatcher's aggressive reaction produced a quick victory and national elation, leading the Conservatives to a landslide victory in the 1983 general election.
 Thatcher's successful attacks on labour unions in 1984–1985 further weakened the Labour base.
 It took a decade for Labour to recover.

 Labour's inward turn flared into a civil war between left and right.
-The party came under the control of young middle-class left-wing activists in the local constituencies.
+The party came under the control of left-wing activists in the local constituencies.
 The left was led by Michael Foot and Tony Benn.
-They were keen on radical proposals as presented in the 1983 manifesto entitled "The New Hope for Britain".
-It called for extensive nationalisation of industry, with heavily centralised economic planning, and many additional controls on business.
+The 1983 election manifesto, entitled "The New Hope for Britain", called for extensive nationalisation of industry, with heavily centralised economic planning, and many additional controls on business.
 It demanded unilateral nuclear disarmament and withdrawal from the European Community.
-Labour's manifesto was a repudiation of the Post-war consensus from the left.
-It alienated so many moderates, skilled workers and the general public that it was ridiculed as the "longest suicide note in history."
-Some top leaders quit the Labour Party and formed a new Social Democratic Party, but it could not survive.
-After Labour's massive defeat in the 1983 General Election, Neil Kinnock replaced Foot.
-He defeated the left wing, reversed the highly controversial Manifesto proposals, expelled extremist factions like the Trotskyist Militant tendency, and began a process of modernisation and acceptance of many Thatcherite innovations.
+The manifesto was ridiculed by political opponents as "longest suicide note in history" and was alleged to have alienated moderate voters.
+Some prominent party centrists, led by a group of MPs dubbed the "Gang of Four", quit the Labour Party to form the Social Democratic Party, but it ultimately formed an electoral pact with the Liberal Party rather than contest elections independently.
+After Labour's massive defeat in the 1983 general election, Neil Kinnock replaced Foot.
+He defeated the left wing, reversed the controversial manifesto proposals, expelled radical factions like the Trotskyist Militant tendency, and began a process of modernisation and acceptance of many Thatcherite reforms.